peteroupc/numbers-java/api/com.upokecenter.numbers.ETrapException.md

 * `ETrapException(int flag,
               EContext ctx,
-              Object result) com.upokecenter.numbers.getETrapException()`<br>
+              Object result) ETrapException`<br>
- Initializes a new instance of the com.upokecenter.numbers.getETrapException() class.
+ Initializes a new instance of the ETrapException class.
 * `EContext getContext()`<br>
  Gets the arithmetic context used during the operation that triggered the trap.